snow-kluster/snow-kluster.github.io/content/post/OverTheWire Natas Levels 01-05.md

 ![](/Blog2/natas2-index.png)
 we can see a file called users.txt that has the contents:
 ``# username:password``

 ``alice:BYNdCesZqW``

 ``bob:jw2ueICLvT``

 ``charlie:G5vCxkVV3m``

 ``natas3:G6ctbMJ5Nb4cbFwhpMPSvxGHhQ7I6W8Q``

 ``eve:zo4mJWyNj2``

 ``mallory:9urtcpzBmH``

 and we find our next password.

+## LEVEL 03
+If we view the page source, we can see that it says ``<!-- No more information leaks!!
+Not even Google will find it this time... -->``

+that means we google's crawlers are not able to find it.
+We can look over at robots.txt file to find **/s3cr3t/** that all crawlers are told to ignore going to **/s3cr3t/** show another index of page with a users.txt file and hence giving us our password.

+**_natas4:tKOcJIbzM4lTs8hbCmzn5Zr4434fGZQm_**